Markram71/Bitwig-Performance-Twister/docs/README-OSC-extension.md

 The following screenshot shows the page with additional commands:
 ![Screenshot of the TouchOSC surface, the main commands screen](./resources/osc-additional-commands.png)

+### Important Note on the TouchOSCBridge
+With the Bitwig Performance Twister Script you do not need the TouchOSC Bridge.
+The reasons is that in this setup you only need to send OSC messages from TouchOSC to Bitwig.
+Of course, you can still activate the TouchOSC Bridge and also send Midi message (in parallel to the OSC message).
+But removing the need to have the OSC bridge running removes one architecture component and that's a good thing.

 ## Available OSC Messages
 First of all, all OSC message that come with Jürgen Mossgräber's (aka MOSS) OSC implementation are avaialabe.
 For further information see his [web site for Bitwig](https://www.mossgrabers.de/Software/Bitwig/Bitwig.html) or his [DrivenByMoss documentation](https://github.com/git-moss/DrivenByMoss/blob/master/DrivenByMoss-Manual.pdf).